illumos/docs/docs/contributing/index.md

 effort must also be made to test each change, to ensure that the change is stable enough for others to rely upon.

-Your [RTI advocate](../about/leadership#advocates) is the ultimate arbiter of whether your testing is sufficient.
+The [core team member](../about/leadership#core-team) looking at your integration request will discuss testing with you, and will ultimately decide when your testing is sufficient.

-The scope of required testing depends on the nature of the change and a discussion with your advocate, but in general advocates adopt a "shrink to fit" mentality.
-Here are some examples of reasonable testing based on the collective experience of the current RTI advocates.
-Your advocate may always ask for more testing depending on the nature of the change.
+The scope of required testing depends on the nature of the change and a discussion with the core team member looking at your change, but in general the core team adopts a "shrink to fit" mentality.
+Below are some examples of a reasonable level of testing based on the collective experience of the current core team.
+A core team member may ask for more testing depending on the nature of the change.

 ### All changes